gordonzola/le-scripts/README.md

 [acme-tiny](https://github.com/diafygi/acme-tiny): make TLS certificates generation simple and automated.

-There are the currently existing scripts:
+Here are the currently existing scripts:

 - `le-renew.py`: checks all certificates from a directory, and starts renewal process if necessary.
 You probably want to use a cron task for this